open-ephys/gui-docs/source/User-Manual/Plugins/Acquisition-Board.rst

 Clock divider
 ##############

 The BNC connector on the back of the board will send a digital pulse each time a new sample is acquired.
-The clock divided makes it possible to downsample this clock, so a pulse is sent every *N* samples.
+The clock divider makes it possible to downsample this clock, so a pulse is sent every *N* samples.
 Note that *N* can only be one or an even number, even though this is not enforced via the settings interface.

 DSP button
 ###########